 If you received your passport more than 12 months ago

-If you are eligible for form DS-82 you may download the form, fill it out, include in the package your original name change document (certified or original), color passport photos and applicable fees
+If you are eligible for form DS-82, you may download the form, fill it out, include in the package your original name change document (certified or actual), color passport photos, and applicable fees

 If you are not eligible for form DS-82, you will be required to submit form DS-11 in person at a Passport Acceptance Facility or Passport Agency.
 You also need to provide proof of Citizenship along with all of the above documents.

 All in all, it’s easier than you think to get a passport name change.
 Whether you’re transitioning your identity or changing your name for any other reason, the process is straightforward and simply requires taking the steps outlined above.
 It’s important to keep in mind that passport name changes do take several weeks.
 You should plan ahead when making your application for a name change to ensure that your new passport arrives in time for any trips you may have planned.

 Whether you’re preparing for an upcoming trip abroad or simply want to update your passport to reflect your current identity, following these steps will ensure that you have the new identity documents that are essential for travel.